ykl1/Amazon-Alert/README.md

 # Amazon-Alert
-Yours Truly,
+Made with <3.
-Chanmin Park and Youngkwang Lee <3
+Chanmin Park and Youngkwang Lee